- The Teyvat Collective Network (TCN) refers to the collective entity formed by all constituent servers and the TCN Hub.

 link Event Promotion

-- Events involving at least one TCN server may be posted to #network-events and published across the network (the webhook URL is pinned in the channel).
+- Events involving at least one TCN server may be posted to and published across the network.
+The webhook URL is pinned in the channel.

-- Events must be SFW (or only the SFW parts may be promoted) and must follow TCN rules, Discord Terms of Service or Community Guidelines, and Genshin Impact Terms of Service (plus any other similar terms or guidelines).
+- Events must be SFW and must follow TCN rules, Discord's Terms of Service and Community Guidelines, and Genshin Impact's Terms of Service (plus any other similar relevant terms or guidelines).

 link Membership Changes

-- 24 hours must pass to allow for counter-votes.
-A minor vote may deny the user entry into the council.
+- 24 hours must be given to allow for counter-votes.
+A minor vote may be conducted to deny the user entry into the council.